William Franklin: Capture and imprisonment, 1776–1778

 William Franklin remained as governor of New Jersey, and secretly reported Patriot activities to London.
 He continued as governor until January 1776, when colonial militiamen placed him under house arrest, which lasted until the middle of June.
 After the Declaration of Independence, Franklin was formally taken into custody by order of the Provincial Congress of New Jersey, an entity which he refused to recognize, regarding it as an "illegal assembly".
 He was incarcerated in Connecticut for two years, in Wallingford and Middletown.
 He surreptitiously engaged Americans in supporting the Loyalist cause.
 Discovered, he was held in solitary confinement at Litchfield, Connecticut for eight months.
-When finally released in a prisoner exchange in 1778, he moved to New York City, which was still occupied by the British.
+When finally released in a prisoner exchange in 1778, he moved to New York City, which was under British occupation.

 New York Loyalist leader, 1778–1781

 Once in New York, Boyd Schlenther says he became, "the acknowledged leader of the American loyalists, for whom he struggled to secure aid.
 He also built up an unofficial yet active spy network."
 He set up Loyalist military units to fight the Patriots, such as "Bacon's Refugees".
-In 1779, he had learned through his friend Jonathan Odell, and British Secret Service agent John André, that Benedict Arnold was secretly defecting to the British.
+In 1779, he had learned through his friend Jonathan Odell and British Major John André that American General Benedict Arnold was planning on secretly defecting to the British.

-While in New York, Franklin tried to encourage a guerrilla war and active reprisals against the rebels but was frustrated by British Commander-in-Chief General Clinton, who did not support this nor had much use for American loyalists.
+While in New York, Franklin tried to encourage a guerrilla war and active reprisals against the rebels but was frustrated by British General Henry Clinton, who did not support the idea or had much use for American Loyalists.
 Nonetheless, Franklin coordinated a multi-colony group known as the Associated Loyalists that waged guerrilla warfare in New York, New Jersey and Connecticut.
-A correspondence between Franklin's collaborator, British general William Tryon, and Lord George Germain led to Franklin receiving official blessing for the operation in 1780.
+A correspondence between an associate of Franklin, British General William Tryon, and Lord George Germain led to Franklin receiving official blessing for the operation in 1780.